 Pay attention to age appropriate label but remember that it is only a guidelines.
 Many toys are marked as suitable 6+ but that doesn’t mean that every 6 year old will be able to handle it.

-Toys ideas for 4-6 year olds
+Toys for 4-6 year old girls and boys

 - Problem solving with puzzles